Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 The potential responses are:

 - 200 OK : success, with the body containing serviceCertificate
-- 403 Forbidden: accountID claimed by another user
+- 403 Forbidden: accountID claimed by another user, failed to verify RSA signature for CSR request

 The `serviceCertificate` contains (accountID, servicePublicKey) and is signed by the `caPrivateKey`.